GiovanniFerrara/my-cv/content/projects/qa-ai.md

 order: 1
 ---

-- AI-driven QA automation tool using GPT/Claude with Playwright to autonomously test web applications.
+- AI-driven QA automation tool using LLMs with Playwright integration to autonomously test web applications.
-- Identifies visual, functional, and accessibility issues without manual test case definitions.
+- Identifies visual, functional, and accessibility issues.
 - Generates structured reports with screenshots and remediation hints for each discovered issue.